dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 **Using the Substitution Property**

-The way number substitution works in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] depends on both the Language of the text element and its <xref:System.Windows.FlowDirection>.
+The way number substitution works in Windows Presentation Foundation (WPF) depends on both the Language of the text element and its <xref:System.Windows.FlowDirection>.
 If the <xref:System.Windows.FlowDirection> is left to right, then European digits are rendered.
 However if it is preceded by Arabic text, or has the language set to "ar" and the <xref:System.Windows.FlowDirection> is <xref:System.Windows.FlowDirection.RightToLeft>, Arabic digits are rendered instead.

 In some cases, however, you might want to create a unified application, for example European digits for all users.
 Or Arabic digits in <xref:System.Windows.Documents.Table> cells with a specific <xref:System.Windows.Style>.
 One easy way to do that is using the <xref:System.Windows.Media.NumberSubstitution.Substitution%2A> property.